Xuecai Ge, PhD

 Email: otorresgutierrez@ucmerced.edu

-Oscar is fascinated by the primary cilia in neural progenitors in the developing cortex and how defects in cilium function lead to brain developmental disorders.
+Oscar is fascinated by the primary cilia in neural progenitors in the developing cortex and how defects in cilium function lead to neurological diseases.

 Gurleen Kaur